dirkkelly/dirkkelly/content/philosophy/nobody-can-do-this-alone.md

 Alone you cannot save us from the impact climate change will have on our ability to produce enough food for our survival.

-Alone you cannot save us from the devastation which would be caused by nuclear war, nor can you stop governments from firing them, let alone push for the dismantlement.
+Alone you cannot save us from the devastation which would be caused by nuclear war, nor can you stop governments from firing the missiles, let alone push for the dismantlement.

 Alone you cannot convince our society to abandon the quest for unlimited financial gains at the expense of life, for governments to value all life and create a world which fosters new life.